-Farm to School Program comes to GCPS!
+Farm to School Program in GCPS!

 What is the Farm to School program?
 This program was established to help provide healthy and nutritious food to school children while also providing local farmers with consistent and dependable outlets for their products.
 The Farm to School program started in 1996 as a grassroots movement and now has over 2,000 active programs in 40 states.
 The farm to school program also plays on the trend of locally grown food.
 According to the Farm Bill, a local food is a product that is raised, produced, distributed, and transported within 400 miles of its origin.